 Refers to the possession of a currently valid transit pass.
-Transit passes are categorized by length of use (i.e., daily, weekly, monthly and annual) and the issuing transit authority (e.g., TTC and GO Transit).
-Use the automated look-up which lists all transit passes in the survey area.
-In the case of the new transferable Metropass, and a person questions whether "use" of the pass constitutes "having" one, the answer is yes.
+Transit passes are categorized by length of use, (daily, weekly, monthly etc.), but are coded by the issuing transit authority (TTC and GO Transit).
+Use the list of options which displays all transit passes in the survey area.
+In the case of the new transferable Metropass, if a person questions whether "use" of the pass constitutes "having" one, the answer is yes and would be coded M for Metropass.

-NOTE: For the 2006 survey a new category may be introduced for the transferable transit pass.
+- M -MetroPass

-M - MetroPass
+- G GO Transit

-G - GO Transit
+- -Presto Pass

-O - Other
+- - Other

-C - Combination
+- Combination (more than one)

-N - None
+- None

-R - Refused/don't know
+- Refused/don't know